Museum of the Bible: Reception

 In contrast, Christopher Rollston, a professor at George Washington University and expert on the Old Testament, was pleased with the museum's efforts "to be quite historical in the wordings of the displays that they have", adding that "they have made it clear that they're willing to listen to scholars' critiques."

 John Fea, associate professor of American history at Messiah College, and chair of the history department, said, "It's hard to see this as anything other than an attempt to try to bring Christian values in the Bible's teachings as understood by Evangelical Protestants, like the Greens, into the center of American political life and American cultural life."
 However, the Catholic theologian Thomas L. McDonald, writing in the National Catholic Register praised the abundance of material dedicated to the history of the Bible with respect to Catholicism:

 In 2012, the museum brought its traveling Verbum Domini exhibit to the Vatican, which helped forge relationships with the Vatican Museums and Vatican Library.
 A similar exhibit was mounted in Philadelphia during the visit of Pope Francis, continuing the museum's process of courting Catholic leaders and press.
 The result is a permanent space on the first floor of the museum for rotating exhibits from the Vatican [...]
 Pre-Reformation books and illuminated manuscripts, displays of Catholic architecture and art, the role of monks and nuns, and discussions of Catholic saints and scholars are all in the mix.

 A blog article in The Economist criticized the Museum of the Bible for focusing on Protestant, Jewish and Roman Catholic views, but ignoring the views of Eastern Orthodox Christianity and not mentioning the impact of the Bible on Islam or taking into account the opinions of scholars who do not consider that the Bible contains a coherent story.
 Biblical scholars have also accused the Museum of the Bible as "normalizing a Bible that authorizes white evangelical dominion".

-The Museum was the topic of a six-part BBC Radio 4 programme and podcast Word of God within the Intrigue series, first broadcast in February and March 2025; it was presented by Ben Lewis and featured papyrologist Roberta Mazza.
+The Museum was the topic of a six-part BBC Radio 4 program and podcast Word of God within the Intrigue series, first broadcast in February and March 2025; it was presented by Ben Lewis and featured papyrologist Roberta Mazza.